15 May 2009

 The idea for this exhibition derived from a simple, but significant chance encounter between two very different works: Asunción, which I happened to be writing about at the time that I received images of Regina Galindo’s Angelina (2002), a work that is well known to a local public in Guatemala.
 Once I’d decided upon curating an exhibition with works dealing with the figure of the female domestic employee, I didn’t have to look very far to find additional works from a very diverse group of artists and filmmakers.
 In Judi Werthein’s This Functional Family (Familia (dis)functional), 2007 - a mock documentary about the Sonneveld House in Rotterdam — the aristocratic Sonneveld family is portrayed by black actors and possible descendants of colonial subjects upon whose exploitation the Sonneveld family’s wealth was based, while their domestic employees are played by two white, middle class young women.
 Phil Collin’s soy mi madre, 2008 is an exquisitely made telenovela, shot on location in Mexico City with several leading television stars and loosely based on Jean Genet’s The Maids, 1947.
 The film was conceived while Collins was pursuing an artist residence in Aspen, Colorado and responds to the presence of a massive workforce of domestic laborers from Mexico serving affluent families in the United States.
 Monica Ruzansky’s photographic series Dicen que los perros se parecen sus dueños” (They Say that Dogs Resemble their Owners) consists of portraits of female domestic employees walking their employers’ dogs, usually expensive purebreds that typically function to assuage the racial anxieties of wealthy, aristocratic’ Latin American families.
 Finally, Sebastian Silva’s La Nana (The Maid), 2008 — a film that won several awards at the 2009 Sundance Film Festival — is a subtle portrayal of the complicated emotional dynamics that exist between a long time domestic employee and the well-intentioned family that employs her.

-Side Stories (video & film program)
+Side Stories (Video & Film Program)

 Lately I’ve become interested in anecdotes.
 Perhaps it’s due to my gossipy nature: private lives are often so much more interesting than public ones and I don’t trust secrets or people who build walls around themselves because withholding information is so often about exercising power over others.
 Transparency, on the other hand, implies a sense of trust between individuals or institutions interacting with one another within a non-hierarchical, egalitarian system in which information is readily available and subject to public scrutiny.